 Jackson Train Station Beginning and Rapid Growth

 The original Jackson station was built in 1841 by Michigan Central Railroad.
 By the Civil War, more rail lines came into the station.
 It was hosting the Jackson, Lansing and Saginaw Railroad, the Fort Wayne, Jackson and Saginaw Railroad, the Grand River Railway, and the Michigan Air Line Railroad.
 The station was having 30 arrivals and departures daily.
 The Michigan Central Railroad needed a “Grand Station” and gave the project to Henry Gardner.
 He was a master builder for the railroads.
 Gardner completed the station in 1872.
 The new Jackson station served as a Union station for several railroads for many years.
-One interesting aspect of the station is its slate roof so it was more protected against fire from flying sparks from the wood and coal burning steam engines of the late 1800’s.
+One interesting aspect of the station is its slate roof.
+The hard and inflammable slate was used so it was more protected against fire from flying sparks from the wood and coal burning steam engines of the late 1800s.

 JXN Station – One Hundred Years of Service